This article is for all Wdesk Users.

 In MacOS 10, you can find this menu here:

-In the Add-ons menu, choose Plugins from the icons on the left.
+In the Add-ons menu, choose Plugins.
 Scroll through your plugins list until you find Shockwave Flash.

 In the drop-down next to Shockwave Flash, choose Always Activate.

-Once you’ve changed your settings they are automatically saved, and you may close the Add-ons Manager.
+Once you’ve changed your settings they are automatically saved, and you can close the Add-ons Manager.